FalsePhilosopher/badusb/README.md

 # badusb
-ducky flipper payload repo setup so you should be able to just git pull from your flipper sd badusb folder/drag an drop
+Flipper zero ducky payload repo
+If you are looking for the resources these duckies use or for resources to build your own duckies head over to my * [BadUSB-Playground](https://github.com/FalsePhilosopher/BadUSB-Playground) repo.<br>